Apple Watch 7 release date, price, specs and news

 Apple Watch 7 release date and price

 The Apple Watch 7 debuted on September 14 alongside several other top Apple products.
-The Apple Watch 7 starts at $399 (around £379 / AU$599).
+The Apple Watch 7 starts at $399 (around £379 / AU$599), though we don't have other official prices yet.

+The Apple Watch 7 comes in the expected 40mm and 44mm sizes in GPS-only and 4G LTE versions, though we don't have exact pricing aside from $399 for the 40mm GPS-only model.

+We do know what colors the Apple Watch 7 will come in.
+It'll be offered in five new aluminum finishes: midnight (black), starlight (gray), green, blue, and (PRODUCT)RED.
+There are three new Nike Sport Loop colors, as well as new Apple Watch Hermès bands.

 You can experience the September 14 event with our live blog to watch the action as it happened.
-And if you're not sick of Apple events after that, there could also be a second one a few weeks later for new iPads and a new MacBook Pro.
+And if you're not sick of Apple events after that, there could also be a second one a few weeks later for a new MacBook Pro and potentially AirPods 3.

-One report suggests the Apple Watch 7 is facing production issues which could mean that, even if it does debut in early September, it might not be readily available one or two weeks after as per usual.

-Instead, it might come later - alternatively, it could launch in mid-September, but only with limited stock.

 There are now an increasing number of Apple Watch 7 leaks coming in.
 For one, we've seen unofficial renders showing the possible design of the wearable, complete with flat edges, rather than the rounded ones of the Apple Watch 6.